Overview

 via Booking.com

-Best time to visit
+Best time to visit the Nungnung Waterfall

 You can visit the Nungnung waterfall all year round.
 Unlike many other waterfalls in Bali, this waterfall does not dry out in the dry season.
 However, during rainy season the waterfall is most powerful and spectacular.
 If you prefer to visit with more chance for better weather, than it’s best to visit at the beginning of dry season.

-The best time to visit Nungnung waterfall is before noon to visit with less people.
+The best time to visit this waterfall is before noon to visit with less people.
 The later in the day you arrive, the more people you can expect at the waterfall.
 If you want to be almost certain that you have the waterfall just for yourself and for the best lighting, we recommend that you go as early in the morning as possible.

 Win-Win for everyone